Last updated on November 27th, 2023 by Jules Winnfield

 - Affordable price tag – Coming in at around $40, the Javapresse is a very budget friendly option.

-For more info, see our full review of the JavaPresse manual coffee grinder here.
+For more info, see this full review of the JavaPresse manual coffee grinder.

 #3.
 Vevok Chef Manual Coffee Grinder (Best Value)

 What if you are like me sometimes and you don’t want to be bothered with all the overwhelming details of a coffee grinder.
 You want great tasting coffee and you’re looking for a coffee grinder that will give you the best results for the best price tag period.

 Honestly, I don’t think you have to look anywhere else beyond the Vevok Chef manual coffee grinder.
 It is probably the highest quality coffee grinder you can get in the $60 price range, which is why we ranked it as our best value coffee grinder.
 What else threw it into this ranking?